Singing bush lark: Similar species

 In appearance and size the bushlark is very similar to the Australian pipit and can also be mistaken for a half-grown Eurasian skylark.
 The bush lark's wings lack the white trailing edge of the skylark while in flight, its tail is white-sided like the skylark and pipits, but is only half as long.
 Identification of the bush lark is usually obvious from its structure and the rufous wing panels however, this colouring can bleach to a buffish tone.
 When flushed the bush lark gives a slurred chirrup and the flight action is often sufficient for identification.
 With jerky wing beats, the head raised slightly, the tail depressed and before landing or dropping into cover, will briefly hover or flutter.
 By contrast, the Australian pipit has a more upright stance, a slimmer build and bill and struts purposefully on long legs.
 When standing the pipit persistently bobs its tail and in flight, drops into cover without hovering.

 Distribution and habitat

-The range of Horsfield's bush lark is very broad, with an estimated global extent of occurrence of 10,000,000 km2.
+The range of the singing bush lark is very broad, with an estimated global extent of occurrence of 10,000,000 km2.
 In Australia, the bush lark occurs from the Eyre Peninsula, South Australia, through Victoria, New South Wales, Queensland, Northern Territory and Western Australia to Shark Bay.
 This species is a summer migrant to south-eastern continental Australia and vagrant to the island of Tasmania.
 In Australia they inhabit chenopod shrublands, native and exotic grasslands in temperate and tropical areas, coastal heathlands, dunes, mudflats and also modified open habitats such as crop and pastureland.
 They are found less commonly on playing fields, golf courses, road verges, salt marshes and other shrublands or heathland and rarely in treed habitats.